Probate Without a Will

 - Do reoccurring bills get paid until there's no money left in your bank account?

 Let's hope not.
-Under the law, if you don't have a will, your family members are entitled to inherit any remaining assets after your final debts have been paid through the estate administration process.
-Estate administration is the court procedure around opening an estate for an individual that does not have a will.
+Under the law, if you don't have a will, your family members are entitled to inherit any remaining assets.
+Assets may be distributed to beneficiaries and heirs once no final debts remain.

-When someone dies without a will, this is known as intestacy.
-Dying without a will could result in a big fight among family members.
-But state intestate succession laws prevent that (to some extent) by designating how a deceased person's assets will be distributed to family members.
+When someone dies without a will, it's known as intestacy.
+Dying without a will could result in a fight among family members.
+But state intestate succession laws help prevent that.

 Benefits of Going to Probate Court When There Is No Will